 The Internet in China is for the most part limited and blocked.
 Many apps and websites that you use here every day can not be easily accessed in China.
 These include, for example, WhatsApp, Facebook, Instagram, YouTube and even Google, Wikipedia and GoogleMaps.
 Generally, all the pages, networks and apps that most people use every day don’t work when backpacking China.

 But don’t worry, you do not have to live without social media and Google in China.
 Because there is a way to overcome the censorship, allowing you to use the internet as you do at home.
 To access the internet freely in China, you need to pre-load and install a VPN client on your phone or computer.
+You can also read more in my extensive article about the internet in China.

 What is a VPN and why do I need it?